hardhats/vista-install-docs/New/InitializeVistA.rst

 your message, such as the infamous Hello world.
 Next will be line 2> and if you are done, just hit enter and at EDIT Option: you can do the same.
 At Send mail
-to: POSTMASTER// enter the initials you used for your DUZ which were probably SM for System Manager.
+to: POSTMASTER// enter the initials you used for your DUZ which were probably DBA for System Manager.
 You will then be told when MailMan was last used, which is probably NEVER.
 Hit enter at And Send to: and you should receive the message Select Message option: Transmit now// at which you hit enter and will hopefully receive the message Sending [1] Sent.
 Type ``^`` to exit.

 Now see if you received it.
 Log on using ``D ^ZU``.
-At the Systems Manager prompt, type ``MAIL``.
+At the Systems Manager prompt, type ``MAILMAN MENU``.
 Then at the Select MailMan Menu Option: type ``NEW`` Messages and Responses.
 Read the mail.

 .. figure::